citp/privacy-policy-historical/c/co/com/compareschoolrankings.org.md

-> *The following text is extracted and transformed from the compareschoolrankings.org privacy policy that was archived on 2013-03-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130309203540id_/http%3A//www.compareschoolrankings.org/GeneralPrivacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the compareschoolrankings.org privacy policy that was archived on 2013-09-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130903193017id_/http%3A//compareschoolrankings.org/GeneralPrivacy.aspx) for the most accurate reproduction.*

-# School Report Cards by Fraser Institute
+# School Report Cards by the Fraser Institute - Privacy policy

 [Home](https://web.archive.org/Index.aspx)